Department of Mathematics

 Placement into Mathematics Courses

-Standardized test scores such as the Advanced Placement (AP) or the American College Test (ACT) can be used for placement into mathematics courses.
-Students who do not have placement scores via the AP or ACT may take the department's ALEKS Placement Test.
+Standardized test scores such as the Advanced Placement (AP) or the American College Test (ACT) or Scholastic Aptitude Test (SAT) can be used for placement into mathematics courses.
+Students who do not have placement scores via the AP, ACT or SAT may take the department's ALEKS Placement Test.
 Please visit the placement page of the department’s website for specific information regarding placement and departmental placement tests.

 Graduate School and Career Opportunities